 Shy bladder syndrome, also known as paruresis, is not necessarily a medical problem.
-In fact, it’s more commonly considered an anxiety disorder, with a hypersensitive fight or flight reflex interfering with the mechanics of urination.
+In fact, it’s more commonly considered a social anxiety disorder, with a hypersensitive fight or flight reflex interfering with the mechanics of urination.

-Our counsellors take the time to learn about your and your situation.
+Our counsellors take the time to learn about you and your situation.
 This enables us to tailor treatment methods or combine several approaches to come up with a plan to work best for you.
-Depending on your preferences, your practitioner may draw on Buddhist Mindfulness Therapy, dream work, NLP, hypnotherapy or other counselling techniques.
 All your treatment — whether face to face or remotely via a secure online platform — will be conducted in a safe, supportive and non-judgemental environment.

 Think about how much easier your life would be without having to take your shy bladder into consideration every day.

 Seek Treatment For Shy Bladder With Bayside Psychotherapy

 The trained behavioural therapists at Bayside Psychotherapy have extensive experience with treatment for paruresis and people with shy bladder, along with other effects of anxiety.
 With training in a wide range of therapy methodologies, our practitioners can tailor a course of treatment to your particular needs.

 We also recommend you download our targeted self-hypnosis recording for Shy Bladder to complement your counselling.